d-michail/python-jgrapht/README.md

 # python-jgrapht

 A python interface to the [JGraphT](https://github.com/jgrapht/jgrapht) graph library.

 JGraphT is a free Java class library that provides mathematical graph-theory objects and algorithms.
 It  contains very efficient and generic graph data-structures along with a sizeable collection of sophisticated algorithms.
 The library is written in Java, with stability, performance and interoperability in mind.
 It includes algorithms encountered in diverse application domains such as  path planning, routing, network analysis, combinatorial optimization, computational biology, and others.

+While the original library is written in Java, this package uses a native build provided by the [jgrapht-capi](https://github.com/d-michail/jgrapht-capi) project.
+The native build is in the form of a shared library, created by [GraalVM](https://www.graalvm.org/).

+The result is a purely native library.

 ## Building

-While the JGraphT library is written in Java, this package uses a native build provided by the [jgrapht-capi](https://github.com/d-michail/jgrapht-capi) project.
-The native build is in the form of a shared library, obtained by using the [GraalVM](https://www.graalvm.org/).

 The jgrapht-capi project is included in the sources as a git submodule in folder `vendor/source/jgrapht-capi`.
 You need to either initialize the submodule by hand, or you can pass option `--recurse-submodules` when